Edw2n/ImageNet-ES/DG_Param_Control/README.md

 - The logs are stored in `aug_logs` directory under following name: `aug_experiments_{exp_settings}_{use-es-training}.txt`

+- The experimental results (Final test accuracy on ImageNet/ImageNet-C/ImageNet-ES) are stored in  `results` directory under folllowing name: `aug_experiments.txt`

 - Please refer to `aug_analysis.sh` file for the commands used for experiments.

-- Note that to use DeepAugment, you need to prepare the distorted datasets as described in https://github.com/hendrycks/imagenet-r.
+- Note that to use DeepAugment, you need to prepare the distorted datasets as described in [ImageNet-R repository](https://github.com/hendrycks/imagenet-r).
 The created dataset should be stored in `CAE` and `EDSR` directories.

 ### Evaluation of various models on ImageNet-ES (Table 3)